Abstract-Dex/Stock-Price-Prediction-LSTM/README.md

 print(torch.backends.mps.is_available())
 ```

-This uses the metal gpu support for macbook and will return True if the GPU is available.
+This uses the metal gpu support for macs and will return True if the GPU is available.

 ### Usage